 Average Hours in Rolling Period

-Displays a message if the average number of hours a user works in a rolling period you define exceeds an amount you specify.
+Displays a message if the average number of hours (or workday hours) a user works in a rolling period you define exceeds an amount you specify.

 For example, imagine you set the rolling period to 17 weeks, and the maximum average for weekly hours worked to 48 hours.
 If a worker averaged 48 hours for 16 weeks (some weeks working more than 48, and some weeks less), but then in the 17th week they worked 50 hours, this validation rule would be triggered, since the average would exceed 48 hours.